kennethgoodman/pythonClass/README.md

 	return currentSum
 ```

-Now that was easy, we know have a function that will sum any amount of numbers, starting from anyplace.
+Now that was easy, we know have a function that will sum any amount of numbers, starting from any place.

-As an exercise, try and write a function that sums all the squares (x*x) from a -> b
+As an exercise, try and write a function that sums all the squares (`x * x`) from a -> b

 #### Homework Class 4

+This homework may be a bit more difficult than the previous two, don't sweat it, work through them and you will become a better programmer for it.

 ##### FizzBuzz